 Laughter yoga is a unique concept where anyone can laugh , without relying on humor, jokes or comedy.
-I can show you how to rediscover your inner child, how to unlock the secret to becoming more joyful, resilient and at peace, through laughter.
+We choose to laugh for our health.
+Allow me to guide you to rediscover your inner child, how to unlock the secret to becoming more joyful, resilient and at peace, through laughter.
 We initiate laughter as an exercise in a group but with eye contact and childlike playfulness.
 What may feel strange and contrived to you at first soon turns into real, contagious laughter.

 A mindful daily laughter practice will improve the quality of your life.
 Do it for yourself and feel what a difference it makes!

 We combine laughter exercises with yoga breathing.
 We focus on diaphragmatic breathing (deep breathing) and drawing out the laughs.
 This draws more oxygen to the body and the brain which makes you feel more energetic and healthy.
 Laughter releases those positive endorphins in the brain and boosts your immune system.

 Typically, when laughing at jokes, a person laughs for 4-5 seconds.
 Laughter Yoga participants are guided through a series laughter exercises based on everyday situations and are encouraged to keep up the laughter for 30 seconds plus.
 This may seem a bit unusual and strange at first but after a 10 mins. first time laughers, begin to relax and really get into the session because they are beginning to feel more relaxed and are starting to have fun.
 The yoga part of Laughter Yoga is the breathing.
 We do not perform yoga poses (asanas like in classical yoga) but we do practice yogic breathing (pranayama).